-The committee estimated that out of the total of 900 scheme members only about 10 members were women without husbands (not necessarily widows) and thus had their own independent shares.
+The committee estimated that out of the total of 900 scheme members only about 10 members were women without husbands and thus had their own independent shares.
 The committee also estimated that there were 50 polygamous families (two wives).
 The committee estimated that of the 300 members who have already paid to be included in the water scheme about a third, that is 100, will effectively be run by women since their husbands are away.
 Thus taking into account all the various categories of women, it is estimated that 210 plots will be effectively headed by women.
-This is 70 % of all plots.